-Wearing 3D-printed shoes is no longer a scene from a sci-fi movie but a reality most of us overlook.
+Wearing 3D-printed shoes is no longer a scene from a sci-fi movie but a reality most overlook.

 It’s been a long journey, with many prototypes, failures, and launches, but nowadays, 3D printing is omnipresent in manufacturing, and the fashion industry is no exception.

-Without further ado, these are the best 3D printed shoes available to buy right now, in 2022.
+Without further ado, these are the best 3D-printed shoes available to buy right now in 2023.